Faced with terrorist violence, Mali called to “redouble efforts” to protect civilians

 They spoke several local languages (Tamashek, Fulfulde, Songhai and Hausa), as well as Arabic, and sometimes carried the flag of the Islamic State group, according to accounts.

-The organization also expressed concern about the decision to withdraw the UN peacekeeping mission (Minusma) requested by Bamako, which will take place over six months until the end of 2023.
+The organization also expressed concern regarding the decision to withdraw the UN peacekeeping mission (Minusma) requested by Bamako, which will take place over six months until the end of 2023.
 It risks, according to the report, “undermining” efforts to bring accountability for conflict-related abuses.

 Read alsoDeparture of Minusma: between Mali and the UN mission, a divorce has become inevitable